V Corps (United States): Cold War

 Due to the 1963 ROAD reorganization in USAREUR, V Corps ultimately lost two assigned units:

 (1) the 4th Armor Group was inactivated;

 (2) the 3rd Infantry Division, with its headquarters at Wuerzburg, was reassigned to VII Corps.
 After the Cold War collapse of the Warsaw Pact, V Corps soldiers deployed both units and individuals to Saudi Arabia for the Gulf War; and to other operations in Kuwait, northern Iraq, Croatia, Somalia, Republic of Macedonia, Rwanda, and Zaire.

 Organization 1989

+Reorganization

 At the end of the Cold War in 1989 V Corps consisted of the following units: